casaletto/alby.assemblyShellExtension/README.md

 you don't run it.

+right click on a .net .exe or .dll in windows explorer

+click properties

-right click on a .net .exe or .dll in windows explorer, click properties, click on the new tab titled "TO DO xxx assembly attributes"
+click on the new tab titled "TO DO xxx assembly attributes"

 TO DO picture